sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 7

-Connect a USB-A port of the Raspberry Pi with the USB-C port port of the HDMI board with the USB cable.
+Connect a USB-A port of the Raspberry Pi with the USB-C port of the HDMI board with the USB cable.
 Secure it to the frame using the strain relief.
 You might want to use a shorter cable than I did.

 <img src="assembly-7.jpg" width="400">